 The opportunity to serve on the Young Adults of Los Angeles (YALA) Board of Directors is a unique, rewarding and exciting leadership experience.

-Jason Adelman is Co-Chair of YALA Board.
-Born and raised in Los Angeles, Jason spent his college years in San Diego and London before moving back to L.A. to start his career in the Entertainment industry.
-He’s worked for film studio Artisan Entertainment in sales & marketing, CBS Television in reality programming, branded entertainment firm Madison Road Entertainment, and entertainment marketing agency, Platinum Rye Entertainment.
+Jason Adelman is currently in his second year as Co-Chair of the YALA Board.
+Growing up in Los Angeles, Jason spent his college years in San Diego and London before moving back to L.A. to start his career in the Entertainment industry.
+He currently serves as Vice President of Marketing & Brand Partnerships for Relativity Media & Relativity Sports.
+He's previously worked for such companies as Platinum Rye Entertainment, Madison Road Entertainment & CBS Television.

-Jason began his leadership participation with the Jewish Federation when he was accepted into the Entertainment Industry Leadership Institute (EILI) program from 2008-2009.
-He then held the position of Co-Chair of Engagement for the Entertainment Council in 2010, Co-Chair of the Entertainment Council in 2012 and now Co-Chair or the YALA Board.
+Jason began his leadership involvement with the Jewish Federation in 2008 when he was accepted into the Entertainment Industry Leadership Institute (EILI) program.
+He then held multiple positions within the Entertainment Group, including, Co-Chair of Engagement in 2010 and Co-Chair of the Board in 2012.
+Jason assumed the role of YALA Board Co-Chair in 2013.

-In the summer of 2010 Jason was asked by the Federation to lead the first ever Birthright: Israel “Entertainment Bus” from Los Angeles, where he and YALA Director Mara Simon-Meyer supervised 50 young adults and Israeli soldiers on a trip of a lifetime.
+In the summer of 2010 Jason was asked by the Federation to lead the first ever Birthright: Israel “Entertainment Bus” from Los Angeles, where he supervised 50 young adults and Israeli soldiers on a trip of a lifetime.
 That was Jason’s third time in Israel and certainly not his last!
-Additionally, Jason founded the Federation’s unofficial co-ed Softball team called, “The Feds”, who each season are always at the top of the league – and they do it in style!
+Additionally, Jason founded the Federation’s unofficial co-ed Softball team, “The Feds”.

 Megan Braverman, Co-Chair of YALA’s Ben-Gurion Society (BGS), is a senior account manager with Berbay Corp., a marketing and public relations firm specializing in working with law firms and other professional service firms.
 Megan has been involved in the Federation since 2009 and, in addition to her role in YALA, is a cabinet member of the Real Estate and Construction (REC) Division.